simonjosefsson/graphwalker.org/content/docs/index.md

 ---------------------------------------

 #### Missing anything?
-If there's documentation you miss.
-If existing docs are wrong, or the english is bad or has typos, please let us know!
+If there's documentation you miss, if existing docs are wrong, or the english is bad or has typos, please let us know!
 Tell us by submitting an issue to [https://github.com/GraphWalker/graphwalker.org/issues](https://github.com/GraphWalker/graphwalker.org/issues)